Map

 Completion behavior

--complete=arglist file names in argument list -complete=augroup autocmd groups -complete=buffer buffer names -complete=behave :behave suboptions -complete=color color schemes -complete=command Ex command (and arguments) -complete=compiler compilers -complete=dir directory names -complete=environment environment variable names -complete=event autocommand events -complete=expression Vim expression -complete=file file and directory names -complete=file_in_path file and directory names in 'path' -complete=filetype filetype names 'filetype' -complete=function function name -complete=help help subjects -complete=highlight highlight groups -complete=history :history suboptions -complete=keymap keyboard mappings -complete=locale locale names (as output of locale -a) -complete=lua Lua expression :lua -complete=mapclear buffer argument -complete=mapping mapping name -complete=menu menus -complete=messages :messages suboptions -complete=option options -complete=packadd optional package pack-add names -complete=shellcmd Shell command -complete=sign :sign suboptions -complete=syntax syntax file names 'syntax' -complete=syntime :syntime suboptions -complete=tag tags -complete=tag_listfiles tags, file names are shown when CTRL-D is hit -complete=user user names -complete=var user variables -complete=custom,{func} custom completion, defined via {func} -complete=customlist,{func} custom completion, defined via {func}
+-complete=arglist file names in argument list -complete=augroup autocmd groups -complete=breakpoint :breakadd suboptions -complete=buffer buffer names -complete=color color schemes -complete=command Ex command (and arguments) -complete=compiler compilers -complete=diff_buffer diff buffer names -complete=dir directory names -complete=dir_in_path directory names in 'cdpath' -complete=environment environment variable names -complete=event autocommand events -complete=expression Vim expression -complete=file file and directory names -complete=file_in_path file and directory names in 'path' -complete=filetype filetype names 'filetype' -complete=function function name -complete=help help subjects -complete=highlight highlight groups -complete=history :history suboptions -complete=keymap keyboard mappings -complete=locale locale names (as output of locale -a) -complete=lua Lua expression :lua -complete=mapclear buffer argument -complete=mapping mapping name -complete=menu menus -complete=messages :messages suboptions -complete=option options -complete=packadd optional package pack-add names -complete=runtime file and directory names in 'runtimepath' -complete=scriptnames sourced script names -complete=shellcmd Shell command -complete=shellcmdline First is a shell command and subsequent ones are filenames.
+The same behavior as :!cmd -complete=sign :sign suboptions -complete=syntax syntax file names 'syntax' -complete=syntime :syntime suboptions -complete=tag tags -complete=tag_listfiles tags, file names are shown when CTRL-D is hit -complete=user user names -complete=var user variables -complete=custom,{func} custom completion, defined via {func} -complete=customlist,{func} custom completion, defined via {func}

 If you specify completion while there is nothing to complete (-nargs=0, the default) then you get error E1208 .
 Note: That some completion methods might expand environment variables.